Eagles' Classroom Teacher and Director of Education

 Wolves' Classroom Teacher

-My name is Leanne Uttech and I have been teaching for the past 20 years both as a public and private school teacher.
+My name is Leanne Uttech and I have been teaching for over 20 years both as a public and private school teacher.
 I am the owner/operator of Room to Bloom Preschool which I started in 2012 when my kiddos were preschool age.
 I graduated from WWU with a B.A. of Education with a focus in Interdisciplinary Child Development.
 In 2006, I received my Master’s of Education in Integrating Arts & Performance Learning from City University.
 As a young child I always knew I wanted to become a teacher and was driven to teach in a way that reaches all students in my classroom through as much hands-on exploration as possible.
 This was the driving force behind developing my preschool curriculum and is one of the many reasons I am inspired to teach at Roots.
 As a parent and educator, it is very important to me that all students are met at their individual levels and taught through a variety of methods that are the just right challenge for each individual child.
 I am grateful for the Roots Community School for providing such an environment where no child is waiting for others to catch up and no child is struggling to keep up.
 I also believe that the Arts are a very important part of education that cannot be left out.
 It is this unique teaching and learning environment that allows both teachers and students to thrive at Roots!

 Bears' Classroom Teacher

 For as long as I can remember, I always wanted to be a teacher.
 I’ve always loved being with kids and believe there are few things as exciting as watching kids learn something new or understand something for the first time.
 I have a BA in Elementary Education as well as an MA in Education, both from Azusa Pacific University.
 I taught for 6 ½ years (1 ½ in California and 5 in Arizona) before moving to Chelan in 2009.
-This is my second year back in the classroom and I am thrilled to have the opportunity to be teaching the Bears class again at Roots.
+This is my third year back in the classroom and I am thrilled to have the opportunity to be teaching the Bears class again at Roots.
 As an educator and a parent, I deeply appreciate the approach to learning we take, the ways we seek to cultivate the whole child, and the ways we protect and cherish childhood.

 Owls' Classroom Teacher